An Exact Construction of Codimension two Holography: Construction of codimension two holography

 {\bf Proof II} \\ Note that the metric (\ref{keysolution}) is written in Gauss normal coordinates.
 For this special kind of coordinates, the extrinsic curvatures take simple form

 which indeed obeys NBC (\ref{NBC}).
 Please see the appendix for more discussions of extrinsic curvatures.
 Now we finish the proof.

-Some comments are in order. {\bf 1} According to theorem I and theorem II, it is clear that the metric (\ref{keysolution}) is a solution to AdS/BCFT \cite{Takayanagi:2011zk} with range $-\infty \le x\le \rho$, and a solution to wedge holography \cite{Akal:2020wfl} with range $-\rho \le x\le \rho$ \footnote{Actually, the wedge holography can be defined in a more general region $-\rho_1 \le x\le \rho_2$ with $\rho_1 \ne \rho_2$.
+Some comments are in order. {\bf 1} As mentioned above, theorem I and theorem II are already known in the context of the brane world \cite{Emparan:1999pm,Park:2001jh}.
+Mathematically, theorem I and theorem II of this paper are not new.
+Physically, as we will show in the rest of this paper, they bring new perspectives for wedge holography and provide a useful tool to study wedge holography.
+For example, by applying these theorems, one can prove the equivalence between Wedge holography and AdS/CFT for a novel class of solutions.
+By using this equivalence, one can derive directly Weyl anomaly, R\'enyi entropy and so on from the approach of AdS/CFT.
+Besides, these theorems give a good start point to explicitly examine the physics on the d-dimensional branes for wedge holography. {\bf 2} According to theorem I and theorem II, it is clear that the metric (\ref{keysolution}) is a solution to AdS/BCFT \cite{Takayanagi:2011zk} with range $-\infty \le x\le \rho$, and a solution to wedge holography \cite{Akal:2020wfl} with range $-\rho \le x\le \rho$ \footnote{Actually, the wedge holography can be defined in a more general region $-\rho_1 \le x\le \rho_2$ with $\rho_1 \ne \rho_2$.
 Now the tensions of the two branes are different.
 However, nothing goes wrong and (\ref{keysolution}) is still a solution for this general case. }.
-Note that the wedge holography can be regarded as a special limit of AdS/BCFT \cite{Akal:2020wfl}. {\bf 2} The metric (\ref{keysolution}) defines a map from the gravitational solutions in d dimensions to those in one dimension higher.
+Note that the wedge holography can be regarded as a special limit of AdS/BCFT \cite{Akal:2020wfl}. {\bf 3} The metric (\ref{keysolution}) defines a map from the gravitational solutions in d dimensions to those in one dimension higher.
 By using this map, one can obtain non-trivial exact black hole solutions in AdS/BCFT.
-We leave a careful study of black holes in AdS/BCFT in \cite{ChuandMiao}. {\bf 3} For simplicity, we focus on vacuum Einstein gravity in this paper.
-The map (\ref{keysolution}) can be generalized to the case with matter fields \cite{HuandMiao}. {\bf 4} Of course, (\ref{keysolution}) is not the most general solution to Einstein equations in $d+1$ dimensions.
+We leave a careful study of the property of black holes in AdS/BCFT in \cite{ChuandMiao}. {\bf 4} For simplicity, we focus on vacuum Einstein gravity in this paper.
+The discussions can be generalized to the case with matter fields \cite{HuandMiao}. {\bf 5} Of course, (\ref{keysolution}) is not the most general solution to Einstein equations in $d+1$ dimensions.
 That is because the solution space in higher dimensions is larger than the one in lower dimensions.
 As we will shown below, the solution (\ref{keysolution}) is of special interest due to the evident relation to AdS/CFT \cite{Maldacena:1997re}.
 We leave the discussions of other kinds of solutions in section 4 and section 5.